pavitranew/session-7-rest-ang/README.md

 # MEAN Session Seven

 ## Homework
-- run through the Mongoose [quick start](http://mongoosejs.com/docs/index.html) guide
+- review the session
-- create a form for adding a pirate and create a controller that works to create a new pirate
+- create a form for editing a pirate and create a controller that works to edit the existing pirate
 - send me a link to the github repo

 ## Building a Rest API